carlosedp/openshift-on-footloose/Readme.md

 # Running Openshift on Footloose

-This project allows one to deploy OpenShift on Docker containers inside a Docker container itself.
+This project allows one to deploy OpenShift inside a Docker container, also known as DinD or Docker in Docker.
 This was inspired by [Alex Ellis post](https://blog.alexellis.io/openshift-in-a-footloose-container/) describing the steps to deploy OpenShift and install OpenFaaS.

-The deployment is done using Footloose, a project from Weaveworks that aims to be *Containers that look like Virtual Machines*.
+The deployment is done using Footloose, a project from Weaveworks that aims to be *Containers that look like Virtual Machines* and is done completely by an Ansible playbook.
+You can deploy and use most features from Openshift like using the catalog, deploying Source2Image applications and more.

 There is also a convenience playbook to install [OpenFaaS](https://www.openfaas.com/) on the newly deployed OpenShift.